 Explore different factors affecting team work, including concentration, creativity, tolerance for conflict, and performing.
 The simulation frees team members’ minds beyond their regular work roles and provides an opportunity for discussion of hidden strengths and different roles at work and during spare time.

 This simulation helps in understanding team members in stressful situations.
 The exercise also promotes open discussion of stress factors within the team.
 The simulation deals with work-related stress factors, including work fragmentation, challenging social situations, and unclear division of labor.
 People experience the effect of these factors on stress levels differently.
 The story progresses through everyday situations and provides an opportunity for a facilitated discussion on team members’ experiences regarding different stress factors.

 In this simulation, the team makes strategic choices for an internationally successful corporation in difficult times.
 You will face business challenges that highlight the entrepreneurial aspects of your team.
 In the simulation, the team will be able to evaluate itself and its performance in relation to various elements of entrepreneurial activity.
 The team encounters situations that require, for instance, uninterrupted concentration or asking “why.”

 Efficient leadership team

-Research shows that the effective operation of a management team deals with, for instance, the ability to argue in a constructive way, psychological security, acknowledgement of mistakes and working toward common objectives.
-The management team differs from other teams in an organization: it is secondary team to its members.
-The management team also deals with the most difficult issues in the organization and makes critical decisions.
+Research shows that the effective operation of a leadership team deals with, for instance, the ability to argue in a constructive way, psychological security, acknowledgement of mistakes and working toward common objectives.
+The leadership team differs from other teams in an organization: it is secondary team to its members.
+The leadership team also deals with the most difficult issues in the organization and makes critical decisions.
 For these to succeed, the team needs to be able to deal with challenging questions and to critically evaluate the choices that have been made.
 As the story unfolds, concrete situations help a facilitated discussion on team members’ readiness and strengths in different kinds of situations.